 The Hershey Company has 1,300+ field representatives who explore consultative selling, merchandising, and promotional opportunities on a store-by-store basis, within the grocery, convenience, and large retailer channels across the U.S. and Canada.
 In the past, Hershey’s used a custom device that was challenging to maintain and didn’t provide a means for reps to actively interact with key decision-makers at the store level.
 To give the field sales reps greater visibility into their business and help them execute merchandising ideas more effectively, the company built a custom mobile app on the Salesforce Platform.
 Reps now have instant access to planning tools, near real-time analytics, brand and promotional materials, and marketing insights, right from their smartphones or tablets.

 “Apps aren’t valuable if they aren’t embraced and adopted by your team,” says Primus.
-“With App Cloud, we were able to deliver a customized and highly engaging front-end experience that’s tailored to the way that we do business.
+“With Salesforce Platform, we were able to deliver a customized and highly engaging front-end experience that’s tailored to the way that we do business.
 Our field sales team loves that the app was designed and built specifically for them and how they work.”

 Hershey’s reps can have more robust conversations with retailers, share business information, and adapt how they interact with customers on the spot.
 In addition to helping them quickly find videos and other sales tools they need, the app lets reps view route analytics, drill into store level point-of-sale insights, review call history, and access and maintain key contact data.

 The benefits go beyond just the bottom line.
 “In addition to increasing sales and delivering a professional and differentiated experience to our retail partners, the app is an investment in developing our current and future sales talent,” explains Primus.
 “We plan to expand Salesforce across multiple route-to-market opportunities, including possible social marketing integration.”